About the competition

 We invite you to an embedded C programming competition to which you can apply in teams of 2-3 members until 27th March.
-The competition is made up of an online Qualification round and a live Final round organized at Arm Hungary's headquarters with the top 6 teams.
+The competition is made up of an online Qualification round and an online Final round organized with the top 6 teams.
 1st prize: 250 000 HUF electronic gift card per team member.

 Scroll down to learn more about the challenge!

 Europa is the smallest of the four Galilean moons orbiting Jupiter, and the sixth closest to the planet of all the 79 known moons of Jupiter.
 Slightly smaller than Earth's Moon, it is primarily made of silicate rock and has a water-ice crust and probably an iron–nickel core.
 Europa has the smoothest surface of any known solid object in the Solar System.
 The apparent youth and smoothness of the surface have led to the hypothesis that a water ocean exists beneath the surface, which could conceivably harbour extra-terrestrial life...

 Two days ago, the whole team of the highly classified Project Armstrong disappeared under mysterious circumstances.
 While the Elite Rescue Unit is trying to find them, the project must continue!
 You are playing the role of a specialist in the Tiger team formed to complete the project:

 Send a small spacecraft to the sixth moon of Jupiter, Europa and search for traces of alien life.

 Get prepared for the moon landing with our minigame!
 Before you can start your journey to Europa, you need to assemble and program your spacecraft’s guidance computer.
 Can you solve the tasks?
 Test your logical and programming skills with our game and have a chance to win a VR Park gift coupon.